substantic/rain/docs/guide/quickstart.rst

 a simple "Hello world" application.

-- **Start Rain infrastructue** Although, the components of Rain (server and worker(s)) can be started manually, in order to simplify this process, we provide "rain start" command to do it for you automatically.
-The following command starts server and one local worker.
+- **Start Rain infrastructue** Although, the components of Rain (server and governor(s)) can be started manually, in order to simplify this process, we provide "rain start" command to do it for you automatically.
+The following command starts server and one local governor.
 (Starting Rain infrastructure on distributed systems is described in :ref:`start-rain`.)::

   $ rain start --simple